 National Environmental Standards for Plantation Forestry (NES-PF) took effect from 1 May 2018.
-The NES-PF have standardised conditions and consent requirements across all regions of New Zealand, to increase certainty and efficiency in plantation forestry, while maintaining or improving environmental outcomes. the Regional Council is working with MPI and the forestry industry to make the transition to NES-PF as smooth as possible.
+The NES-PF have standardised conditions and consent requirements across all regions of New Zealand, to increase certainty and efficiency in plantation forestry, while maintaining or improving environmental outcomes.

 To interpret your obligations under the NES-PF, you will need to access the standards themselves here, and from MPI's website:

 If you have any questions about how the new NES-PF regulations apply to your forestry activities in Hawke's Bay, please get in touch with the Consents Advisor on 06 833 8090.